civitz/civitz.github.io/_drafts/2018-02-05-spotify-rant.md

 You spot a pattern...

 Listened to Madonna once?
-Here's Michael Jackson Listened to Girl from Ipanema?
+Here's Michael Jackson and Kylie Minogue.
+Listened to Girl from Ipanema?
 You'll surely like these 10 brazilian artist you've never heard about.
 But maybe you just wanted Girl from Ipanema _once_.

 This is [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) in action.
 A bunch of people listen to similar songs, and the algorithm picks from the common pool if you happen to listen one of pool's songs.

-The problem with collaborative filtering is that it creates filter bubbles, areas where you can enter but not exit: once you start listening to songs _inside_ the bubble, you get recommended the same songs over and over.
+The problem with collaborative filtering is that it creates filter bubbles, areas where you can enter but not exit: once you start listening to songs _inside_ the bubble, you get recommended the same artists over and over.
+Facebook and Youtube have the same problem.

 This is why you get recommended Spice girls if you've listened Madonna _once_.
 Sorry Spotify, nothing bad to say about Spice Girls, but I like Madonna because she has *PERFECT* production, not because I love '90 teenage music.
 I have [djent](https://open.spotify.com/track/0PYlcAw00yb0Sfy1UqSP4t?si=oPIeWdSfQkyGWOdQlB0vcw) artists in my listening history, why don't Spotify aknowledge this?

-I've seen [a post](https://hackernoon.com/spotifys-discover-weekly-how-machine-learning-finds-your-new-music-19a41ab76efe) regarding their filtering and recommendation engine: they have all the data and all the ML power at their hands, and yet they do a poor job for the musically curious listeners...
+I've seen [a post](https://hackernoon.com/spotifys-discover-weekly-how-machine-learning-finds-your-new-music-19a41ab76efe) regarding Spotify's filtering and recommendation engine: they have all the data and all the ML power at their hands.

-They do a decent job for mainstream listeners though.
-Or wait...do they?
+What I (we?) need is a way to somehow
+* abstract the latent semantic of what I am listening to: it may be audio features, or other information such as genre, or years, or anything really
+* address the filter bubble(s) I may be in, possibly inverting its weight
+* suggest me something related to the semantic of what I listen, but stricly outside the bubble.

+For example, if I listen to Rage Against the Machine and World's End Girlfriend, maybe I have a thing for bass lines, strong guitars, and challenging rithms, so some jazz/progressive metal is a good solution to exit the filter bubble: Ephel Duath, Periphery, Gojira may be candidates.

+Can you do it, Spotify?